Master in Creative Documentary

 The program prepares and trains young documentary makers and broadens the perspectives of professionals.
 It is based on a multifaceted vision of contemporary documentary, guaranteed by the personality and creative and professional experience of teachers and tutors and contrasted with experts from different countries.
 At the end of the course, each student will have collaborated in the development or production process of a documentary feature film and will have worked on their own project that has been positively evaluated by producers and broadcasters in the European audiovisual scene.

-Directors Neus Ballús, Tatiana Huezo, Isaki Lacuesta and Mercedes Álvarez, among many others, have gone through this program.
-In its 10 courses, more than 33 documentary films have been produced, which have participated in the main national and international festivals (Berlinale, Locarno Film Festival, Rotterdam International Film Festival, Visions du Réel, and the Seville European Film Festival, among others).
+Directors such as Neus Ballús, Tatiana Huezo, Isaki Lacuesta and Mercedes Álvarez, among many others, attended this program.
+In the 13 editions held so far, more than 35 documentary films have been produced and have participated in major national and international festivals (Cannes, Berlinale, Locarno Film Festival, International Film Festival Rotterdam, Visions du Réel, Seville European Film Festival, D'A, among others).

 Why choose this program